Choosing a Property

-A cot and high chair are available at most of the houses and are included in the price of the rental.
-You should bring a rubber sheet, linen and blankets for the cot.
+A cot and high chair are available at all the houses and are included in the price of the rental.
+Linen for the cot is not provided and you should bring a rubber sheet and bedding with you.

 A cleaner can sometimes be obtained to attend during your holiday.
 However, due to distances involved, the cost is high – approximately 15€ per hour plus travel costs.
 Please note that the availability of a cleaner depends on the house and is not always possible to arrange.

 Can be arranged at some of the houses but arrangements must be made locally with the owner/caretaker.

 A number of the houses have telephones which can receive incoming calls and from which free local outgoing calls can be made.
 We state on our property details whether or not a property has this facility.
 If bringing a mobile phone please check with your provider that it can be used in France and the charges involved.
 To dial a French telephone number from a UK mobile, dial 00 33 then drop the next 0 and dial the rest of the number.
 The code to dial the UK is 00 44 again leaving off the next 0.

 Satellite or French TV is available at many of the properties.
 Please see the individual details.
 Please note that for properties where satellite TV is available, different satellite systems may be in use and you may not be able to receive all the channels that you are used to receiving.

 A limited supply of heating is available between May to September free of charge.
 Different houses have different forms of heating.
 Additional means of heating are not included in the price and must be paid for separately.
 Please note that where a property is described as having central heating available this is a chargeable item in addition to the cost of the rental.
 For bookings taken outside these months, heating costs will be extra.
 Please ask for details.

 Available at many of the houses.
 Please see the individual property details.